Mono Inc.: History

-Their seventh album, Nimmermehr, was released on 9 August 2013, reaching third place in the German Offizielle Top 100 charts in its first week.
-In August 2014, the band released their first compilation album, the two-disc The Clock Ticks On 2004-2014.
-The first disc, titled "The Clock Ticks On", is a sixteen-track "best of" compilation.
-The second disc, titled "Alive & Acoustic", is a sixteen-track acoustic re-release.
-"Gothic Queen" and "Twice In Life" served as the album's two singles, the second being the only new song composed for the album.
+Their seventh album, Nimmermehr, was released in August 2013, reaching third place in the German Offizielle Top 100 charts in its first week.
+In August 2014, the band released their first compilation album, the two-disc The Clock Ticks On 2004–2014.
+The first disc, titled "The Clock Ticks On", is a sixteen-track best-of compilation.
+The second disc, "Alive & Acoustic", is a sixteen-track acoustic re-release.
+"Gothic Queen" and "Twice in Life" served as the album's two singles, the second being the only new song composed for the album.
 The album was supported by the "Clock Ticks On Tour" in 2014 and the "Alive & Acoustic Tour" in 2015.
 In May 2015, the band released their eighth album, Terlingua, spawning five singles, followed by their "Terlingua Tour".
-In January 2017, they released their ninth album Together Till The End and later that year released their second compilation album, titled Symphonies of Pain.
+In January 2017, they released their ninth album, Together Till the End, and later that year released their second compilation album, Symphonies of Pain.
 It is more comprehensive than The Clock Ticks On.
 In July 2018, they released their tenth album Welcome to Hell, followed by The Book of Fire in January 2020.
 The book of fire reached number one on the music charts.
-To celebrate the success, a different version of The Book of Fire was released in 2021 called The Book of Fire (Platinum edition).
+To celebrate the success, a different version of The Book of Fire was released in 2021 titled The Book of Fire (Platinum Edition).
 The album was followed by a massive international tour.

+Artistry

+AllMusic described the band's style as an "amalgam of gothic metal and theatrical alternative rock".